 Elevation: 6,980 ft

-Peak 6980 is located north-northeast of Scott Butte and northwest of Peak 6934 at the southwest end of the Beaverhead Range.
-Its accessibility and elevation provide great views of Birch Creek Valley and the east side of the Lemhi Range.
+Peak 6980 is located north-northeast of Scott Butte and northwest of Peak 6934 at the southwest end of the Beaverhead Mountains.
+Its accessibility and elevation provide great views of the Birch Creek Valley and the east side of the Lemhi Range.
+USGS Scott Butte

 The peak is located on public land managed by the Bureau of Land Management.
 The motorized use map (no longer available online ) shows a couple ways to reach Peterson Canyon.
 However, the most obvious on-the-ground access is by Scott Butte Road, staying east of the butte and travelling north-northeast to a junction marking the entrance to Peterson Canyon.
 Here, continue northeast toward an obvious mine excavation.

 The mine area is private land but no signage restricts access to the peak from the road.
 Park at a point just off this road to access one of Peak 6980’s two south ridges.

 South Ridge(s), Class 2 by Margo Mandella